The Top 10 Health Benefits of Probiotic Supplements and Foods: Heal Your Gut, Feed Your Brain and Supercharge Your Immune System

-Saccharomyces another genus of probiotic that passes through your GI tract is a yeast.
+Saccharomyces another genus of probiotic that passes through your digestive system tract is a yeast.
 There are two species used probiotically, cerevisiae, found in baker’s and brewer’s yeast, and boulardii, found in supplements.

 There are other lesser-utilized probiotics, including some Leuconostoc, Lactococcus, and Clostridium butyricum, and E. coli Nissle, among others.

-The world of probiotics and the gut microbiome is an exciting one that is impacting and will continue to impact how health and medicine are viewed.
+The world of probiotics, good bacteria, and the gut microbiome is an exciting one that is impacting and will continue to impact how health and medicine are viewed.
 Read on to discover more about it!